It's a Beautiful Day (album)

 It's a Beautiful Day is the debut album by San Francisco band It's a Beautiful Day.
-This album's song "White Bird" was the band's biggest hit.
-The album rose to number 47 on Billboard's Top LPs American albums chart.
+Released by Columbia Records in 1969, the album rose to number 47 on the U.S. LP charts.
+It remained on the Billboard Top 200 for 70 continuous weeks, and would go on to achieve Gold Record certification in November 1972.
+This album contains the band's biggest hit song, "White Bird."

-The cover
+Album cover

-The cover, designed by George Hunter and painted by Kent Hollister, was based on the 1912 painting Woman on the Top of a Mountain by Charles Courtney Curran.
-The design used an old version of the Columbia Records logo that George Hunter felt fitted better with the feel of the rest of the cover.
-The album cover is number 24 on Rolling Stones list of 100 greatest album covers.
-The Girl can also be seen in the background on the cover of Happy Trails by Quicksilver Messenger Service.
+The album cover, designed by George Hunter and painted by Kent Hollister, was based on the 1912 painting Woman on the Top of a Mountain by Charles Courtney Curran.
+The design used an old version of the Columbia Records logo because George Hunter believed it fit better with the feel of the rest of the cover.
+This cover is number 24 on Rolling Stones list of 100 greatest album covers.

 Album content

 The group's signature song "White Bird" was inspired by the experiences David and Linda LaFlamme had while living in Seattle, Washington.
-For a few weeks in December 1967 the group members lived in the attic of an old house while playing and rehearsing at a Seattle venue originally known as The Encore Ballroom.
+During December 1967 and into early 1968, the group members lived in the attic of an old house while playing and rehearsing at a Seattle venue originally known as The Encore Ballroom.
 The band's manager, Matthew Katz, had recently assumed control over the club and renamed it "San Francisco Sound".
 In an ironic twist on the band's name, the song was partly inspired by Seattle's rainy winter weather.
 In a later interview David LaFlamme said: